 Apart from her PhD studies, Hedlund is part of research on transnational climate impacts at Stockholm Environment Institute, in the development of the Transnational Climate Impacts index.
 The index uses a quantitative approach to measure impacts that occur in one place as a consequence of climate change events somewhere else.
 The development of indicators of different global pathways, such as trade, finance, people and biophysical flows, has made it possible to quantify each country’s exposure across multiple dimensions.

-In 2014 and 2015, she conducted field studies in Argentina and China, which resulted in work presented at the World Water Week conference in 2016.
+In 2014 and 2015, she conducted field studies in Argentina and China.
 She has worked in consultancy firms with operative landscape and water projects, as well as engaged in project coordination in an international NGO.
 Johanna holds a combined MSc from Swedish University of Agricultural Sciences and Lund University, integrating studies in landscape architecture and planning with advanced studies in international development and management.